 The primary goal of DoD is to preserve the ability of our servicemen and women to provide for national defense and current worldwide military missions.

 This is a dynamic situation and DoD will adapt to the situation to ensure that we can accomplish our assigned missions.

 HQ PACAF Building Mandatory Face Mask Note: As a reminder, please wear a face covering when transiting to/from offices, workspaces, conference rooms, and other common areas.
 Once you reach your destination and can establish 6 feet of spacing, you may remove the face covering.

 Due to a rise in COVID-19 positive cases across the Mainland as well as Hawaii, HQ PACAF is adjusting our ROM policy and specifying testing requirements.

-ACTION: All HQ PACAF DoD military and civilian personnel arriving on Oahu due to PCS, TDY or leave (outside the local area) are required to ROM for 14 days.
+ACTION: All HQ PACAF DoD military arriving to Hawaii are required to ROM for 14 days.
+Civilians (including military dependents) arriving to Hawaii must abide by state quarantine and testing requirements.

 Individuals who are on 14 day ROM will self-monitor for COVID-19 symptoms.
 Individuals in 14 day ROM:

 -Will not travel outside of the home (Exceptions include attendance to medical facilities for medical review or testing and brief periods of exercise outside with strict adherence to >6 feet distancing to other individuals).